-These consolidated financial statements of the "Unibank Commercial Bank" OJSC (the "Bank") and its subsidiaries (together referred to as the "Group") for the year ended December 31, 2021, have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These consolidated financial statements of the "Unibank Commercial Bank" OJSC (the "Bank") and its subsidiary (together referred to as the "Group") for the year ended December 31, 2022, have been prepared in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards).

 The Bank was incorporated and is domiciled in the Republic of Azerbaijan.
 The Bank is a joint stock company limited by shares and was set up in accordance with Azerbaijani regulations.
-As at December 31, 2021 the Bank is ultimately controlled by Mr. Eldar Garibov (December 31, 2020: Mr. Eldar Garibov).
+As at December 31, 2022 the Bank is ultimately controlled by Mr. Eldar Garibov (December 31, 2021: Mr. Eldar Garibov).
 See Note 19.